intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 #### Optimum-Intel Inference output

+ 1. Input to the inference pod will be taken from openvino_optimum_inference/inputs folder
- 1. Output of the OpenVINO™ Integration with Optimum* inference pod will be stored in the openvino_optimum_inference/logs.txt file.
+ 2. Output of the OpenVINO™ Integration with Optimum* inference pod will be stored in the openvino_optimum_inference/logs.txt file.

  2. You can view the logs using
     ```